awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

    Output:

    ```
-   amazon-k8s-cni:1.7.x
+   amazon-k8s-cni:1.9.x-eksbuild.y
    ```

 1. If you have version 1\.3 or later of the CNI installed, you can skip to step 6\.
 Define a new `ENIConfig` custom resource for your cluster\.

-   1. Create a file called `ENIConfig.yaml` and paste the following content into it:
+   1. Create a file named *`ENIConfig.yaml`* with the following contents:

       ```
       apiVersion: apiextensions.k8s.io/v1beta1